trueromanus/TorrentStream/README.md

 # TorrentStream
-Simple web server for streaming torrent files in video players (like VLC, mpv, MPC-HC and so on)
+Cross platform web server for streaming torrent files in video players (like VLC, mpv, MPC-HC and so on).
+Application have experimental optional desktop UI.
+Can be used as a console application as well as a dynamic library.

 # Documentation
 [English Documentation](https://github.com/trueromanus/TorrentStream/wiki/En-Documentation)